-Plant bean seeds directly into rich, fast draining soil in spring after the soil has warmed.
+Plant seeds directly into rich, fast draining soil in spring after the soil has warmed.
 Full sun and regular water are essential, so make sure they aren’t in a dry or shady location.
-The plants In general, bush beans mature faster and are less sensitive to drought and extreme temperatures than pole beans.
+In general, bush types mature faster and are less sensitive to drought and extreme temperatures than pole types.

 How to Plant

 Direct soe bean seeds one to two weeks after the last expected frost when the soil temperature has reached at least 60˚F. Plant seeds 1 inch deep and 2 to 4 inches apart in rows 18 to 24 inches apart.
 Thin when the seedlings emerge so that bush varieties are 5 to 6 inches apart; pole beans 6 to 8 inches apart.
 In humid climates, increase the distance between plants to allow good air circulation.
 Provide support for vines in the form of a trellis or pole.

-Beans do well in moist — not wet — soils.
+Beans grow well in moist — not wet — soils.
 Drip irrigation or soaker hoses can be used to direct water right to the plants’ roots.
 This will also keep the leaves dry, which helps prevent many fungal diseases.

 Tip: Inter-planting beans with carrots may encourage predatory wasps.
 Read more about Companion Planting here.

-Beans yield about 50 quarts per 100 feet of garden row.
+Plants yield about 50 quarts per 100 feet of garden row.
 Pick often to keep plants productive; when harvesting immature pods, you encourage new blossoms to form.
 Pinch off bush beans with your thumbnail and fingers.
 Use scissors to harvest pole and runner beans.
-Allow 45-60 days for bush beans to reach maturity.
-Pole beans require more time — approximately 65 days.
+Allow 45-60 days for bush types to reach maturity.
+Pole types require more time — approximately 65 days.

 Seedlings need protection from slugs and snails.
 Watch for irregular shaped holes on leaves and apply Sluggo Organic Bait or diatomaceous earth at first sign of damage.
 Other major pests to watch for include flea beetles, aphids and bean beetles.
 Rotate plants with other garden crops to prevent many pest problems.
 Learn about crop rotation here.